SNXyalis/SQL-Haro/README.md

-SQL scripts for an assignment in Databases.
+SQL scripts for an assignment in Databases regarding a dataset related to covid vaccination.